Trusted

 Stablecoin popularity

-Satoshi Nakamoto envisioned bitcoin for peer-to-peer transactions.
-Lately, stablecoins seem to have taken up that responsibility, on-ramping crypto investors to exchanges.
-Therefore, a rise in the popularity of stablecoins might dilute BTC dominance significantly.
-And unlike new altcoins, stablecoins like USDT, USDC, BUSD, and more have a more prominent market presence — making them worthy adversaries to bitcoin dominance.
+Instead, stablecoins have taken up that mantle, on-ramping crypto investors to exchanges.
+Therefore, a rise in the popularity of stablecoins may dilute BTC dominance significantly.
+Unlike new altcoins, stablecoins like USDT and USDC have a prominent market presence — making them worthy adversaries to Bitcoin dominance.

 Market conditions